Jma512/DAPart/README_en.md

 # DAPart

-此开源代码是论文《DAPart: An Online DRL-based Adaptive Partition Framework for DNN Models in Edge Computing》中的实际实验搭建的真实测试平台。
+This open source code is a real test platform built by the actual experiment in the paper "DAPart: An Online DRL-based Adaptive Partition Framework for DNN Models in Edge Computing".
 <!-- PROJECT SHIELDS -->

-[//]: # ()
+[//]: #
 [//]: # ([![Contributors][contributors-shield]][contributors-url])

 [//]: # ([![Forks][forks-shield]][forks-url])